yafatek/mxp-protocol/README.md

 ## Overview

 MXP (Mesh eXchange Protocol) is an open, high-performance binary protocol designed specifically for agent-to-agent communication in distributed systems.
-Built on QUIC (RFC 9000), MXP provides zero-round-trip-time connections, built-in observability, and native streaming support optimized for AI agent workloads.
+MXP ships with a bespoke transport stack (currently using UDP as the carrier) that provides zero-round-trip-time connection patterns, built-in observability, and native streaming support optimized for AI agent workloads.

 ### Key Features